-• Only transfer students who have completed at least twelve semester hours of college credit elsewhere following high school graduation may be exempted from completing Self (CORE 100).
+Only transfer students who have completed at least twelve semester hours of college credit elsewhere following high school graduation may be exempted from completing Self (CORE 100).

-- Students who have completed at least twenty-six transferable semester hours elsewhere following high school graduation are exempted from the Lifetime Wellness course (CORE 103), but not the associated physical activity courses. - Transfer students who enter Emory & Henry with at least fifty-six semester hours completed elsewhere following high school graduation are exempt from the Society (CORE 200) and the Emory Abroad requirements.
+- Students who have completed at least twenty-six transferable semester hours elsewhere following high school graduation are exempted from the Lifetime Wellness course (CORE 103), but not the associated physical activity courses. - Transfer students who enter Emory & Henry with at least fifty-six semester hours completed elsewhere following high school graduation are exempt from the Emory Abroad requirements.